justin-2028/Bubble./README.md

 ### Security notes

 - Treat your Bubble deployment as personal infrastructure, not a shared social app.
+Do not give another person access to your Bubble instance.
 - Do not share your admin username, password, session secret, storage secret, database URL, or helper tokens.
-- Do not give another person access to your Bubble instance unless you are comfortable giving them access to your relationship data.
-- If you want multiple people to use Bubble safely from one public site, Bubble would need a separate multi-user account system with per-user storage isolation.
-That is a larger architecture than this current single-owner version.